atristannewman/endor-api/README.md

 "ConnectionRefusedError [SequelizeConnectionRefusedError]: connect ECONNREFUSED 127.0.0.1:5432"

+## Undo all migrations

+`npx sequelize-cli db:migrate:undo:all`

-## Running migrations to create tables into database
+## Running migrations to create tables and columns into database

+## To create table

 1. Run below command to create a blank migration file `npx sequelize-cli migration:generate --name <name of migration file>`
-2. Write required queries in newly created migration file as shown in 'migrations/20220602175116-create_user_table.js'
+2. Write required queries in newly created migration file as shown in `sampleMigrations/20220602175116-create_user_table.js`
 3. Run below command to run queries written in migration file `npx sequelize-cli db:migrate`
    This command will update the database

-4. Start the server by below command
-   `npm run dev`
+## To add column

+1. Run below command to create a blank migration file `npx sequelize-cli migration:generate --name <name of migration file>`
+2. Write required queries in newly created migration file as shown in `sampleMigrations/20220603090126-add_column_new_column.js`
+3. Run below command to run queries written in migration file `npx sequelize-cli db:migrate`
+   This command will update the database
+4. Add newly created column in your models, functions and validations `databases/postgres/entity/user.js` `model/user/user.js` `validation/user.js`

+## To remove column

+1. Run below command to create a blank migration file `npx sequelize-cli migration:generate --name <name of migration file>`
+2. Write required queries in newly created migration file as shown in `sampleMigrations/20220603093009-remove_column_new_column.js`
+3. Run below command to run queries written in migration file `npx sequelize-cli db:migrate`
+   This command will update the database
+4. Add newly created column in your models, functions and validations `databases/postgres/entity/user.js` `model/user/user.js` `validation/user.js`

 # User APIs